rust-lang/book/second-edition/src/ch15-05-interior-mutability.md

 #### A Use Case for Interior Mutability: Mock Objects

-A *mock object* is the general programming concept for a type that stands in the place of another type during testing.
-Mock objects simulate real objects, and they can record what happens during a test so that we can assert that the correct actions took place.
+A *test double* is the general programming concept for a type that stands in the place of another type during testing. *Mock objects* are specific types of test doubles that record what happens during a test so that we can assert that the correct actions took place.

 While Rust doesn't have objects in the exact same sense that other languages have objects, and Rust doesn't have mock object functionality built into the